Skip to content

 I understand that you have an interesting Dynamic Story!

 Joe has worked with Blake since he was a young child.
-Now 21 years old, this young man started off in a linear seating system and Zippie manual wheelchair in 2005 and again in 2008.
+Now 21 years old, this young man started off in a linear seating system and Quickie Zippie manual wheelchair in 2005 and again in 2008.
 He was dependent on caregivers to push the wheelchair.
 In 2010, he received a Kids Rock dynamic manual wheelchair.
-“In talking to his Mom and PT and watching Blake, we decided he would benefit from dynamic seating.”
-Blake was extending in his seat and his team was trying to break up that tone by absorbing and diffusing the force through dynamic seating.
+“In talking to his Mom and PT and watching Blake, we decided he would benefit from Dynamic Seating.”
+Blake was extending in his seat and his team was trying to break up that tone by absorbing and diffusing these forces through Dynamic Seating.

 Blake did well in the Kids Rock, but eventually this product was discontinued.
-In 2014, he started using a Quickie IRIS tilt manual wheelchair with a Seating Dynamics Dynamic Rocker Back interface (DRBi), along with another manufacturer’s dynamic footrests and head support hardware.
+In 2014, he started using a Quickie IRIS tilt manual wheelchair with a Seating Dynamics Dynamic Rocker Back interface (DRBi), along with another manufacturer’s Dynamic Footrests and Dynamic Head Support Hardware.
 This again met Blake’s needs well.
-Over time, Joe noticed some functional improvements and thought Blake may be able to self-propel.
+Over time, Joe noticed some functional improvements and thought Blake might be able to self-propel.
 Joe placed 24” wheels on the IRIS and Blake began to push!
 Now the IRIS is rather heavy for self propulsion, so Blake eventually ended up using a Quickie 2 this year with a DRBi.

-Joe describes Blake’s current self-propulsion – “when he propels, he pushes back into some extension (using the dynamic back), he can then access wheels, relaxes, and the back returning to neutral helps him push the chair.”
+Joe describes Blake’s current self-propulsion – “when Blake propels, he pushes back into some extension (using the Dynamic Back), accesses the wheels, relaxes, and lets the back assist in returning him to neutral – helping him push the chair.”
 Blake only needs a 4 point pelvic positioning belt now.
 He used to have lateral and anterior trunk supports, but as his trunk control improved, he no longer requires these.

 What differences did you see in Blake’s function over time?

-Over time, Blake developed trunk strength and control by moving within a limited range.
+Over time, Blake developed trunk strength and control by moving within a limited range using the Dynamic Back.
 He went from having no ability to propel his manual wheelchair to being independent in his home and day program.
 He still needs some help for longer distances.
-“I really believe dynamic seating allowed this young man to progress to self-propulsion.”
+“I really believe Dynamic Seating allowed this young man to progress to self-propulsion.”

 Do you have any other thoughts about Dynamic Seating?